rmuino/EVPN-VxLAN-Juniper-Cisco-interop-test-/README.md

 *** LAB DESCRIPTION ***

 This example details how to deploy an edge-routed bridging (ERB) architecture using a 3-stage Clos fabric.
-It's deployment uses OSPFv2 for the underlay, iBGP for the overlay, and EVPN-VXLAN to provide connectivity across the Layer 3 fabric.
+It's deployment uses OSPFv2 for the underlay, iBGP for the overlay, and EVPN-VxLAN to provide connectivity across the Layer 3 fabric.

 *** HARDWARE | SOFTWARE SPECIFICATIONS ***